By Daniel Flynn and Marc Jones

 REGULATION, INFLATION HOT TOPICS

-Friday's gathering came a day after the European Central Bank said it could soon raise interest rates, heightening concerns about the implications for struggling euro zone countries as EU leaders strive to resolve the debt crisis.
+Friday's gathering came a day after the ECB shocked markets by saying it could raise interest rates as soon as next month, heightening concerns about the implications for struggling euro zone countries as EU leaders strive to resolve the debt crisis.

 ECB board member Lorenzo Bini Smaghi said the world had a tendency to systematically underestimate inflation and overestimate growth in developed economies.

-China and other Asian and Latin American economies are resisting pressure from Washington and Europe to raise their interest rates to curb signs of overheating in their economies and allow their currencies to appreciate.
+China and other key emerging economies are resisting pressure from Washington and Europe to allow their currencies to appreciate more quickly.

 Many of them point the finger squarely at the U.S. Federal Reserve's new round of money printing via a $600 billion bond purchase program as the root cause behind a wave of "hot money" inflows that risk destabilizing their economies.

-China was represented on Friday by deputy central bank governor Hu Xiaolian.
-It, and other emerging nations, may air that criticism afresh.
+China was represented on Friday by deputy central bank governor Hu Xiaolian, who said little.

-(Additional reporting by Leigh Thomas; Writing by Catherine Bremer; Editing by Mike Peacock)
+(Additional reporting by Leigh Thomas; Writing by Catherine Bremer; Editing by Susan Fenton)